FoodMobile/Docs/docs/user_docs/driver_reg.md

-# Registering a Truck
+# Registering as a Driver and Create a Truck

 To create a truck a user has to be registered as a driver first.
-If you are not authorized as a driver yet, see [register to be a driver](https://foodmobiledocs.readthedocs.io/en/latest/user_docs/driver_reg/).
-If a user already has permissions as a driver then they can register their truck.
+Registering as a driver and creating a truck are one simultaneous action.

 - Go to the settings page by clicking the wrench icon in the bottom navigation menu
 - Click on "My Profile"